-While many studies offer examples of a relationship between the tourist experience and culinary tourism, this field of research is still underdeveloped in relation to the experiences that tourists seek and gain from attending cooking classes.
-Very few studies have explored the subject of culinary experiences, and fewer still have examined it in the context of cooking classes and how these classes can influence the experience of visitors at a destination.
-Though there have been studies on cooking classes in the tourism context (e.g. Azavedo, 2019; Richards, 2015; Pratt et. al., 2020; Everett, 2012; Bell, 2015; Luoh et. al., 2020), none has applied the experiential dimensions of Kim, Ritchie and McCormick (2012).
-There is also a lack of studies that examine cooking class experiences in the European context This study seeks to address this gap in the literature by exploring tourists' experience of cooking classes in Cinque Terre in Italy as a part of its cultural heritage using the experience dimensions proposed by Kim, Ritchie and McCormick (2012).
-It seeks to understand why tourists participate in cookery classes and their perception of cooking classes as a tourist experience.
+While many studies offer examples of a relationship between the tourist experience and culinary tourism, this field of research is still underdeveloped.
+Very few studies have explored the subject of culinary experiences, and fewer still have examined it in the context of cooking classes and how they influence the visitor experience.
+Though there have been studies on cooking classes in the tourism context (e.g. Azavedo, 2019; Bell, 2015; Everett, 2012; Pratt et al., 2020; Richards, 2015), none has applied the experiential dimensions of Kim et al. (2012).
+There is also a lack of studies that examine cooking class experiences in the European context.
+This study seeks to address this gap in the literature by exploring tourists' experience of cooking classes in Cinque Terre in Italy using the experience dimensions proposed by Kim et al. (2012).
+It seeks to understand tourists' perception of cooking classes as a tourist experience.
 Research has been carried out in Cinque Terre and the nearby town of La Spezia by analysing online reviews to understand tourists' experience of cooking classes.
-The study thus makes a contribution to the literature in the niche tourism area of gastronomy tourism by applying Kim, Ritchie and McCormick's (2012) experience dimensions to examine key experiences gained by the participants of cooking classes in Cinque Terre, which as a UNESCO World Heritage site is a unique cultural tourism destination.
+The study thus makes a contribution to the literature in the niche tourism area of gastronomy tourism by applying Kim et al.'s (2012) experience dimensions to examine key experiences gained by the participants of cooking classes in Cinque Terre, which as a UNESCO World Heritage site is a unique cultural tourism destination.